giovanniuchoa/ERP-API/README.md

 # Car API

-This project is a simple API about cars made in order to practice ASP.NET Core and C#.
+This project is a simple API about cars made in order to practice ASP.NET Core, C# and Entity Framework.

 ## Getting Started

-No additional action is required to use this code yet.
 Simply follow these steps to get started:

 1. Download the project files as a .zip file.
 2. Extract the contents of the .zip file.
+3. Change the database connection string on Program.cs to yours;
-3. Use the code as needed.
+4. Use the code as needed.

+## Packages used

+.
+Microsoft.EntityFrameworkCore (8.0.2)
+.
+Microsoft.EntityFrameworkCore.SqlServer (8.0.2)
+.
+Microsoft.EntityFrameworkCore.Tools (8.0.2)

 ## Future Implementations

 This project aims to implement the following features in the future:

 - Methods POST, PUT, and DELETE
-- Integration with SQL Server Database using Entity Framework